South Carolina Gamecocks football under Steve Spurrier: 2010 season

-The mood and outlook of the Gamecocks program were mixed after Spurrier's first five seasons.
+Opinions on the Gamecocks program were mixed after Spurrier's first five seasons.
 South Carolina had a 35–28 record, with each of the last two seasons ending in "ugly" bowl game losses.
-So far, the defense had excelled, while the offense had struggled.
+So far, the "lockdown" defense had excelled, while the offense had struggled.
 For many, expectations had been high and the first five years were a disappointment, including to Spurrier.
 However, there were reasons for optimism.
 The university won its fourth team national championship in June, with the baseball program's national success being "contagious" to the rest of the athletics department.
-Although on-field football results hadn't met everyone's expectations, athletic director Eric Hyman believed that the program was clearly progressing, as it was filling up with talent.
+The football program was also filling up with talent.
 Upsets over Ole Miss and Clemson the previous year had "helped start a little something" and provided evidence that the Gamecocks were closer to their goals.
 Tight end Weslye Saunders would later comment: "We could definitely feel what was about to take place".

 South Carolina's 2010 recruiting class was "one of the most talked about in program history", ranked No. 32 by 247Sports, No. 50 by On3, and No. 24 by Rivals.com.
 Notable departures included Eric Norwood, while notable incoming players included Marcus Lattimore, Connor Shaw, Ace Sanders, A. J. Cann, Victor Hampton, and Dylan Thompson.
 Lattimore, a running back, was South Carolina's second consecutive Mr. Football recruit.
 Appalachian State offensive line coach Shawn Elliott was hired as the new offensive line coach.
 The university would begin handing out white rally towels to fans at home football games.
 (Note: Seeking to give the stadium an identity, South Carolina had handed out white rally towels in the last three home games of 2008.
 However, it was not until 2010 that it became a recognized tradition.)